Valentine's Day: Let Christ's Love Fuel Your Marriage

 When I seek God because "in [His] presence is fullness of joy; at [His] right hand are pleasures forevermore" Psalm 16:11 (NKJ) then God can touch the secret places of my heart that no person ever could reach to give me the satisfaction my soul desires.

-When I remember that my Lord thinks about me more times than there is sand in the sea (Psalm 139:17-18), that He saw every tear I cried in secret and collected them in a bottle (Psalm 56:8) and that He has counted every hair on my head (Matthew 10:30) then I am wrapped in His cherishing love.
+When I remember that my Lord thinks about me more times than there is sand in the sea (Psalms 139:17-18), that He saw every tear I cried in secret and collected them in a bottle (Psalms 56:8) and that He has counted every hair on my head (Matthew 10:30) then I am wrapped in His cherishing love.

 Understanding the truth that my God bends down to tend to every detail of my life gives me a place of significance that no other person can give or take away.
 Letting God fill that place in your life instead of expecting your spouse to fill it is a gift to both of you!

 Within the context of your marriage you can also encourage your spouse to be centered in God's love.
 Whenever I tell my husband that I love him more than anyone else in the world, he is always quick to say "after the Lord -- right?"
 Of course I meant that, but he wants to make sure that I remember to always put the Lord first.
 When Eric gives me that reminder it is one of the ways he centers our relationship in the Lord, instead of making us the center of it.
 In turn, sometimes after a particularly busy time in his schedule, instead of keeping him all to myself, I encourage him to go take an extended time away with the Lord.
 Besides, our time together will be much better if he has been recharged in his spirit.